 The ten energy efficiency improvements outlined on our website make sense for more than just homeowners:

-You can change to CFLs, use power strips, switch to warm and cold water washing, and open and close your blinds, for example, and can discuss additional changes with your landlord.
-When you’re looking to move, you can use this guide as a checklist to help you assess the energy efficiency and relative utility costs for different apartments or rental houses.
+You can change to more efficient light bulbs, use power strips, switch to warm and cold water washing, and open and close your blinds, for example, and can discuss additional changes with your landlord.

 By increasing energy efficiency, you can make your home or apartments more attractive to potential renters.
 You’re also eligible for many of the tax credits and energy efficiency incentives that are available to reduce the costs of making improvements.